CARIBBEAN MEDICAL SCHOOL RANKINGS

 Studies have shown that higher academic results are achieved in an inclusive and diverse campus environment.
 This type of campus culture promotes the ability to hear and understand someone of a different background and creates a higher level of self-awareness that future doctors need to be successful in their practice.

 Trinity School of Medicine continues to build upon the groundwork of our founders and their commitment to diversity, inclusion, and equity.
 We believe educating students in environments that value diversity and inclusion has a positive impact on students’ attitudes regarding access to care.
 Additionally, these environments produce graduates who are better prepared to practice in a variety of communities.
-This approach is keeping with our mission to improve access to quality healthcare.
+This approach is in keeping with our mission to improve access to quality healthcare.

 Students in Trinity’s MD Program spend their first 4 terms (16 months) at our Basic Science Campus in St. Vincent.
 As with most medical schools, Trinity students enjoy breaks between terms, during which they can explore the islands or travel home to visit family and friends.

-Trinity students have a truly unique opportunity to participate in the pediatric care mission of a remarkable organization, World Pediatrics.
+Trinity students have a truly unique opportunity to participate in the pediatric care mission of a remarkable organization: World Pediatrics.
 World Pediatrics serves at-risk children throughout the Caribbean region through its teams of volunteer physicians and a world-class operating facility in St. Vincent for specialty surgeries.
 Trinity students may volunteer to serve supporting roles in surgical cases and participate in care discussions with surgical teams.

-In addition to World Pediatrics, Trinity students have many other opportunities to serve and learn within the medical community.
+In addition to World Pediatrics, Trinity students have many other medical volunteer opportunities to serve and learn within the community.
 The Rotary Village Doctor program allows the people of St. Vincent the opportunity to be seen by a number of volunteer specialists on a single day, in a single location.
 Trinity students triage over 100 patients a day at these scheduled events.
 Early patient interaction and exposure to clinical situations provide a great benefit to Trinity students and also allow the student the opportunity to give back to the community of St. Vincent.

 Trinity has a wide variety of student organizations, all of which lead to deep lasting personal and professional relationships.
 Beyond that, Trinity’s guest lecturers, visiting faculty, and full-time faculty all take special interest in our students.
 Small class sizes allow for professional relationships to develop early on, offering both mentorship opportunities and a connection to the greater healthcare community.